by Rolf Sattler

 As I pointed out above, a second type of misevaluations that can have unhealthy and harmful consequences is due to more or less inaccurate maps, that is, more or less inappropriate language.
 For example, saying that he always acts irresponsibly or that she is never good would constitute inaccurate maps because these statements appear incorrect.
 Many people seem to be more aware of such misevaluations and their potentially harmful consequences than the misevaluations based on a lack of awareness of abstraction.

-How can we avoid misevaluations of language that can lead to unhealthy, harmful or even destructive behavior?
+How can we avoid misevaluations of language that can lead to unhealthy, harmful or even destructive behaviour?
 To a great extent we can avoid them through an awareness that whatever is expressed through language is not reality but an abstraction from reality, which selects certain features from reality.
 Reality comprises much more, I would say infinitely more, than what is represented through language.
 Therefore, as Korzybski put it, “whatever you might say something "is", it is not.”
 In other words, a word is not the thing it refers to; and language, as a map, is not the territory of reality; it represents at best some aspects of reality.

 1. Avoiding the “is” of identity and predication will help to reinforce the awareness that whatever is expressed through language is not identical with what it refers to.
 The “is” of identity occurs in sentences such as “He is a liar,” whereas the “is” of predication occurs in sentences such as “He is bad.”
 As I pointed out above, in reality he “is” much more than just a liar or just bad.
 To underline that he is much more, Korzybski suggested that we should say “He is a liar, etc.” and “He is bad, etc.” And if we don’t want to add the “etc.” we would have to be at least aware of it and assume that the person(s) we talk to also have this awareness.
 But how many people can retain a constant awareness of the etc.?
-In the absence of such awareness unhealthy and harmful behavioral reactions may occur.
+In the absence of such awareness unhealthy and harmful behavioural reactions may occur.
 Hence, the importance to develop more awareness of what is left out in verbal statements, which leads to greater balance and health.

 Instead or in addition to the “etc” we may say, for example, that “he appears dishonest to me,” which underlines that this is just my view or perception and not a reality that exists independently of me.

 According to E-Prime language, all forms of the verb "to be" should be avoided.
 Some authors such as Ellis (1975) have written complete books in e-prime.
 To avoid major distortions that may lead to insanity, it seems, however, sufficient to avoid the "is" of identity and predication as pointed out above.
-Even that as well as the use of e-prime requires considerable training because old habits seem deeply engrained (Kellog 1990/91).
+Even that as well as the use of e-prime requires considerable training because old habits have become deeply engrained (Kellog 1990/91).

 Hymie and Becky Goldberg are having a day in the country.
 Becky sees a lovely place under a tree next to a small pond and points it out to Hymie.